JeromeErasmus/extended-adf-markdown-parser/README.md

 - **media-expand**: Media nodes and expandable sections
 - **edge-cases**: Complex scenarios with overlapping marks and edge cases

-Each fixture pair (`.adf` + `.adfmd`) represents a real-world ADF document and its expected Markdown conversion, providing confidence in the parser's robustness across diverse content scenarios.
+Each fixture pair (`.adf` + `.md`) represents a real-world ADF document and its expected Markdown conversion, providing confidence in the parser's robustness across diverse content scenarios.

 ## Contributing